 Online there were basically two camps of Portland donut aficionados: Voodoo or Blue Star.
-We tried the latter as well, but were disappointed.
+We tried the latter as well but were disappointed.
 The bacon on my Real Maple Bacon donut was not the dust that was displayed, but roughly cut rashers that had not been properly cooked and were definitely not crispy.
 The waxy bacon fat resulted in a mouthfeel that was pretty abysmal.
-The kids had chosen the Cointreau Crème Brulée, which was good (but in hindsight not entirely a suitable breakfast for kids), but the Passionfruit Cocoa Nibs was wasn’t fresh; the donut itself was just dry and stale.
-At prices that are almost double, I’d prefer waiting in line at Voodoo to get some decent donuts anytime.
+The kids had chosen the Cointreau Crème Brulée, which was good (but in hindsight not entirely a suitable breakfast for kids), but the Passionfruit Cocoa Nibs wasn’t fresh; the donut itself was just dry and stale.
+At almost double prices, I’d prefer waiting in line at Voodoo to get some decent donuts anytime.
 Not recommended!

 International Rose Test Garden

-Afterwards we experienced first-hand that Portland has quite some elevation.
+Afterward, we experienced first-hand that Portland has quite some elevation.
 From the Burnside entrance, it was a pretty steep uphill climb to get to the International Rose Test Garden (400 SW Kingston Avenue).
-It was rewarding though as the views and smells in the garden were gorgeous.
+It was rewarding, though, as the views and smells in the garden were gorgeous.
 I mentioned before that Portland’s nickname is “City of Roses”, right?

-The elevated position of the Japanese garden also provides from great views over Willamette River and East Portland.
+The elevated position of the Japanese garden also provides excellent views over the Willamette River and East Portland.
 The skies weren’t entirely clear, but the Cascade Mountains with Mount Hood could easily be seen on the horizon.

 Marquam Hill / OHSU